alexdlaird/pyngrok/README.md

 ```

 The `NgrokProcess` also contains an `api_url` variable, usually initialized to
-`http://127.0.0.1:4040`, which is the [ngrok client API](https://ngrok.com/docs#client-api).
-If we
+`http://127.0.0.1:4040`, from which we can access the [ngrok client API](https://ngrok.com/docs#client-api).
-want to do something that is not a feature of this package, this API is exposed to us via the
+If some feature we need is not available in this package, the client API is accessible to us via the
 `api_request()` method.
-Additionally, `NgrokTunnel` objects axpose a `uri` variable, which contains
+Additionally, `NgrokTunnel` objects expose a `uri` variable, which contains
 the relative path used to manipulate that resource against the client API.

 ## other useful configuration